-By H. Luke Shaefer, Patrick Cooney, and Richard Rodems, University of Michigan; and Marybeth J. Mattingly, Federal Reserve Bank of Boston.
+By H. Luke Shaefer, Patrick Cooney, Richard Rodems, and Marybeth J. Mattingly

 The purpose of this brief is to review a variety of data, including nationally representative surveys that seek to measure material hardship directly, in an effort to assess the current state of material hardship in the United States, in the midst of the COVID crisis, but after the implementation of the CARES Act.
 Dozens of news articles since the crisis began paint a picture of widespread hardship, with accounts of households struggling to access government relief, unable to afford basic necessities, and experiencing long lines at food pantries and other private charities.
 On the other hand, recent studies offer evidence based on simulations that CARES Act measures may have stabilized, or even reduced, annual income poverty rates compared to pre-COVID levels.

-- Currently roughly 10% of adults report failing to make timely rent or mortgage payments and 17% have slight or no confidence in their ability to pay next month’s rent.
+- Currently roughly 10 percent of adults report failing to make timely rent or mortgage payments and 17 percent have slight or no confidence in their ability to pay next month’s rent

 What is the state of material well-being among American households more than three months after the passage of the CARES Act?
 Looking at multiple measures of hardship from three nationally-representative surveys, the picture that emerges is one of continued financial and material precarity.

-Evidence indicates that federal income support measures have been critical to the financial well-being of U.S. households.
-But, it appears that historic levels of government relief have, at best, only stabilized already high levels of material hardship, and rates are poised to increase should government aid be
+Evidence indicates that federal income support measures have been critical to the financial well-being of US households.
+But, it appears that historic levels of government relief have, at best, only stabilized already high levels of material hardship, and rates are poised to increase should government aid be reduced.

 Going forward, we urge policymakers to closely examine direct measures of material hardship alongside estimates of income poverty.
 Scholars have long understood household income to be an imperfect measure of well-being, failing to provide an accurate measure of the economic hardships households face.
 This is particularly true in the current moment, when employment, wages, and government assistance are in flux.
 With so much uncertainty, special attention should be paid to data sources that seek to understand households’ lived experiences.